DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/10 Group Data.md

         ]
     }];

-If data objects are grouped but use other field names, implement the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group)'s [map](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#map) function to create `key` and `items` field mappings.
+If data objects are grouped but use other field names, implement the [map](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#map) function of the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) to create `key` and `items` field mappings.

 [note]Only one-level grouping is supported.

 Regardless of the data source structure, enable the [grouped](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#grouped) property.

-The following code groups the data source by `Assignee` field and supplies it to the component:
+The following code example groups the data source by `Assignee` field and supplies it to the component:

 ---
 ##### jQuery